veera-dao/veera-core-crx-packager/README.md

 ## Uploading

-After packaging a CRX file, you can upload it to Brave's S3 extensions bucket (`brave-extensions`).
+After packaging a CRX file, you can upload it to Brave's S3 extensions bucket (`veera-core-ext`).

 ### Component Extensions